-The SQL component allows to execute any SQL statement.
+The SQL component allows executing any SQL statement.
 You can also execute a Stored Procedure and Functions.

 In the SQL section you can write a SQL query or a Stored Procedure.